-Straddling the equator and divided among three countries: Malaysia, Indonesia and Brunei, Borneo is the third-largest island on Earth.
-Its tropical rainforests are home to an incredible diversity of wildlife from giant apes to pygmy elephants to wild cats and flying frogs.
+Straddling the equator and divided among three countries – Malaysia, Indonesia and Brunei – Borneo is the third-largest island on Earth and one of the greatest wildlife destinations on the planet.
+Its tropical rainforests are home to an extraordinary diversity of Borneo animals, from giant apes to pygmy elephants to wild cats and flying frogs, many of which occur nowhere else on earth.

 Borneo Animals

 Borneo is home to an incredible abundance of wildlife.
 Some species, like the Borneo bay cat or Tufted ground squirrel, are almost never seen.
-But the majority of Borneo wildlife can be spotted with some patience and determination.
-Here are the top 10 Borneo animals to add to your Borneo bucket list.
+But the majority of Borneo’s wildlife can be spotted with some patience and determination.
+Here are the top 28 Borneo animals to add to your Borneo bucket list.

 Borneo orangutan

-Sadly, the Orangutan is Critically Endangered in Borneo mostly due to habitat conversion to oil palm plantations.
-The best place to see Orangutan in Borneo is the Kinabatangan river and Deramakot Forest Reserve.
+Sadly, the Orangutan is Critically Endangered in Borneo, mostly due to habitat conversion to oil palm plantations.
+The best place to see orangutans in Borneo is the Kinabatangan River and Deramakot Forest Reserve.

 Proboscis monkey